Back to Research

 Three pre-registered hypotheses:

-• H1: Traders prefer buying YES tokens over NO | YES buy proportion > 55%, p < 0.01 |
+H1Traders prefer buying YES tokens over NOYES buy proportion > 55%, p < 0.01

-• H2: Small and large traders differ in YES/NO preference | YES buy % differs by > 10pp across size buckets |
+H2Small and large traders differ in YES/NO preferenceYES buy % differs by > 10pp across size buckets

-• H3: "YES bias" is actually longshot bias channelled through question framing | YES preference disappears when controlling for token price |
+H3"YES bias" is actually longshot bias channelled through question framingYES preference disappears when controlling for token price

 H1: Traders buy YES 51% of the time

 Of 22,078 buy trades, 51% targeted YES tokens.
-Statistically significant (p=0.0001) but a small effect just above 50%, well below our 55% threshold.
+Statistically significant (p = 0.0001) but a small effect just above 50%, well below our 55% threshold.

 In the context of the 41% population base rate, this is a 10-percentage-point gap between buying behaviour and resolution outcomes.
 Traders on these markets bought YES slightly more than NO, even though YES usually resolves substantially less than NO.

 But the order book enforces balance.
 YES + NO prices sum to ~$1.
 When YES buying pushes the price up, NO becomes cheaper, attracting NO buyers.
 Most individual markets show YES buy rates between 47% and 55%.
-The constraint is structural - measuring bias through trade counts is likely wrong - H1 invalidated or just the wrong approach?
+The constraint is structural — measuring bias through trade counts is likely wrong.
+H1 invalidated, or just the wrong approach?

-Side note a: We confirmed this holds on both maker-side (limit orders, 51.3%) and taker-side (market orders, 51.5%).
+Side note.
+We confirmed this holds on both the maker side (limit orders, 51.3%) and the taker side (market orders, 51.5%).

-Observation: the ~77% BUY rate we observe on both YES and NO tokens seems to not resemble bias but position accumulation.
+Observation.
+The ~77% BUY rate we observe on both YES and NO tokens seems not to resemble bias but position accumulation.
 Polymarket reports ~60% of traders hold positions to resolution, generating BUY trades with no matching SELL.
 This applies equally to both token types.
+The conjecture here: is buying and holding until death/victory just a symptom of all types of markets, or are these sorts of rates unique to prediction markets?
+Some comparison to other market structures would be interesting.

 H2: The trade-size gradient is real — but it's about price, not preference